 EATING of UNLEAVENED BREAD

 As the editor, I personally began to learn truth from the Bible at an early age; (later teens) and that there are so many things to be learned!
-I soon learned it takes years of diligent study and research, to arrive at a deeper meaning and understanding than one gets from a surface reading of Scripture, on many subjects.
+I soon learned it takes years of diligent study and research, along with belief to arrive at a deeper meaning and understanding than one gets from a surface reading of Scripture, on many subjects.
+The Days of UNLB is one of those subjects.
 This can change ones perspective of some passage when the deeper and more hidden truth begins to emerge.
-We must learn to lay aside our own assumptions and begin to believe the word of God, when it begins to become clearer.
+We must learn to lay aside our own assumptions and begin to believe the word of God, and then it begins to become clearer.
 That fact alone warrants the constant study into Scripture for that possible nugget of truth that may have been missed—but we should NEVER study to discount the veracity of what is very obvious and clear—only to try and understand it better.
-I have also learned over the years that it is even more difficult to practice righteousness by overcoming sins!
+I have also learned over the years that it is even more difficult to practice God’s righteousness and to be overcoming sins!
 That takes the constant guidance and help of the Spirit of God.
 For us to assume any religious leaders, even COG leaders and ministers always know what they are talking about is being very naïve and somewhat short-sighted!
 That can quickly result in one becoming a follower of men only.
 1 Cor.11:1 “Be ye followers of me, even as I also am of Christ.”
-(KJV) This is something HWA used and repeated often.
+(KJV) This is something HWA used and repeated often, even applying to himself.
 Ministers are only human as well and can make mistakes just like the rest of God’s called and chosen ones sometimes do, but when and where the path is clear (after much study) and the leader is following the guidelines of Scriptural revelation and being honest with those Scriptures, we can safely follow.
 (Acts 17:11-12) Sometimes however and much too often today—people, even the younger ministry, just follow whatever the leadership of their particular organization says.
-This has happened to many and shows in the history of the COG falling away from truth, over and over down through time.
+This has happened to many and shows in the history of the COG (with the unconverted and unbeliever or the negligent) falling away from truth, over and over down through time.

 That is what this Bible study on the “eating of unleavened bread” is about and why I wanted to give you this background before we get into the Scriptures.
-There are now differing opinions and teachings on this subject and it is my opinion that the doctrine on eating UNLB every day, which was established decades ago under HWA was and still is correct!
-(Some say HWA did not teach that we had to eat it every day of the festival, which I have found no solid evidence of; even if that were true, it does not mean he was right and I would still want to lean toward what the Scriptures say instead of following the ideas of men!)
+There are now differing opinions and teachings on this subject and it is my opinion that the doctrine on eating UNLB every day, which was established millennia ago and then restored under HWA was and still is correct!
+(Some say HWA did not teach that we had to eat it every day of the festival, which I have found no solid evidence of; even if that were true, it does not mean he was right and I would still lean toward what the wording of many Scriptures say, instead of following the ideas of men!)
 The change did not come until liberalism began to water down the established truth of the clear Scriptures.
 The overall mindset to a more liberal approach began to creep in during the late 60’s and into the 70’s with some in the ministry, which was rebuked by HWA.
-But it began to subtly show itself again under the Tkach administration, as noted above, even before MR. Armstrong’s death.
+But it began to quickly but subtly show itself again under the Tkach administration, as noted above, even before MR. Armstrong’s death.

 There is a lot more history to this than can be brought out here, but the point is and in my opinion from my own research, the man who would bring back liberalism of doctrines at the rise of Laodicea (then all out apostasy in the COG a few years afterward) had been ordained an evangelist and placed over the ministry, in the office of church administration.
 The shift in doctrine or policy on the eating of unleavened began (Through the PGR that I am aware of) with Tkach newly established in that office, as is revealed in this study.
 Later the man (Joe Tkach Sr.) was to be appointed Pastor General.
 With that in mind, let us examine the Scriptures that deal with the command to eat unleavened bread, the focus of this study.
 Let us begin our study with Lev.23 and this question;